Crossing the border between Russia & Georgia

 Trucks waiting at the mountains pass of the Kazbegi and Verkhny Lars border crossing between Russia and Georgia in the Caucasus

-Whether you’re a fan of Alexandre Dumas, a history lover, or simply seeking breathtaking mountain views, travelling along the Georgian military highway through the Darial Gate by the Terek river is a great adventure you shouldn’t miss when in the Caucasus.
+Whether you’re a fan of Alexandre Dumas, a history lover, or simply seeking breathtaking mountain views, travelling along the Georgian military highway through the Darial Gate by the Terek river is a great adventure you shouldn’t miss while in the Caucasus.

 If you are planning on crossing the Verkhny Lars – Kazbegi border between Russia and Georgia or vice-versa, here are a few things you should know apart from being the only legal border crossing between the Russian Federation and the Republic of Georgia ; sorry to disapppoint, but the Pankissi Gorge, the border through Abkhazia or any sheep trail in Svaneti won’t do, they are illegal.

-Last updated : 13/02/2024
+Last updated : 28/08/2024

 Painting of the Darial Gate by Aivazovsky.
 The mountain pass at the Kazbegi/Verkhny Lars border crossing between Russia and Georgia in the Caucasus